JetNoLi/go-router/IMPROVEMENTS.md

 ## Version 0.2

 ### Router
+* Review How Asset Paths are Passed, Perhaps Should be Tied to Context
 * Add in Flow for API Versioning
 * Use FOP Structure for Config
 * Implement Ctx Object
 * Add SSR to Serve Templ
 * Review Middleware Interface
 * Improve Cancel Request Flow
+* Create Config File for All Options
+  * i.e. what supported assets
+  * module name
+  * version
+  * etc...
 * Add Tests
+* Add scss support

 ### CLI
 * Add DB to Router Creation, will Support